noma4i/puppet-windows_updates/README.md

 Puppet module to install selected windows updates or mask of updates etc.

+#### Cavets

+You may need to use `puppet module install --ignore-dependencies` as powershell may present in your modules

 #### How to use

 Install specific update by KB number.